safia-nusrat-official/meeting-room-booking-system/README.md

 - Users can create bookings by selecting from the available time slots for their desired meeting times.
 - Users receive real-time feedback on the availability of rooms and slots.
 - Robust validation and error handling mechanisms implemented in case of booking conflicts or validation errors.
+- Paypal & Stripe Payment Gateway integrated to offer secure transactions
+- Users receive confirmation emails with transaction details when a booking is confirmed.
+- Mutli-Image Uploading facility available through imgBB and Cloudinary

 ## Getting Started 🚀
 ### Prerequisites 📋